-However, there are so many shops selling paintings, drawings and lacquers in town that it is hard to tell the copy art from the original work.
+However, there are so many shops selling paintings, drawings, and lacquers in town that it is hard to tell the copy art from the original work.
 When I opened my gallery in Hoi An in May 2017, I went round every single gallery and picture shop in Hoi An to discover what my competition would be.
-This Gallery guide will help you to find the kind of art you are looking for and, hopefully, make you feel more confident about buying something from the best of the local artists.
+I continue to visit galleries and artists in town regularly to keep up to date on the art on offer here.
+This Hoi An Art Gallery guide will help you to find the kind of art you are looking for and, hopefully, make you feel more confident about buying something from the best of the local artists.

-I have listed ten galleries and also given some advice about shopping in other places.
+I have listed twelve of the best Hoi An art galleries and have also given some advice about shopping in other places.
 Here are four pieces of advice:

 - If you ask any shop owner if the work is original, they will always say ‘yes’ but most of the paintings you will see are mass produced for the tourist market.
 These cannot be called original works.